fooplugins/fooconvert/readme.txt

 - Sell More Products: Generate more revenue with high-converting widgets!
 - Data-Driven Decisions: Make informed choices based on real-time analytics!

-= PRO Analytics Add-on =
+= FooConvert PRO Features =

-Track your widgets with our PRO analytics add-on.
-Gain deeper insights into your conversion funnel and optimize your marketing strategies.
+PRO gives you insights into your widget performance and saves you time!
+Features include:

 - Longer retention period for widget analytics.
 You can now track widget performance as long as your like!
-- Advanced widget analytics, including:
+- More advanced widget analytics, including:
   - Clicks and click-through-rates.
   - Conversions and conversion rates.
   - Engagement sentiment and engagement ratios (positive and negative).
   - Daily activity charts for clicks, conversions and engagements.
-- Advanced dashboard, including:
+- More dashboard metrics, including:
   - Top Performers by Engagement Rate, Clicks, Click Rate, Conversions, Conversion Rate.

-= PRO Templates Add-on =
+- 9 professionally designed templates:
+  - No design skills needed!
+  - Proven to convert and grab attention!

-COMING SOON!
-Get 15 professionally designed templates to create stunning, high-converting widgets in minutes – just pick, customize, publish!
+  - Create stunning, high-converting widgets in minutes – just pick, customize, publish!

-- Create stunning Flyouts, Bars, and Popups in minutes with professionally designed templates – no design skills needed!
-- Boost conversions and grow your leads effortlessly with high-performing, ready-to-use templates crafted to grab attention.
-- Stop wasting time designing from scratch – launch campaigns faster and start making more money with templates proven to convert.

 == Installation ==